FelipeABG/web-framework/readme.md

     // Define route handler for root path "/" server.route("/", |request, session| match request.method {
         Method::GET => {
-            // Check if user session exists
-            if let None = session.get::<(String, String)>("user") {
+            // Check if user exists in current session if let None = session.get::<(String, String)>("user") {
-                // If no session exists, redirect to login page return redirect("/login");
+                // If it does not, redirect to login return redirect("/login");
             };